Boy faces deportation after being orphaned

 Now Giorgi's grandmother Katie Baikhadze, who he lives with in Springburn, is fighting for him to be given asylum.

-Katie Baikhadze told BBC Scotland: "I'll give everything for Georgi because I get everything from him."
+Katie Baikhadze told BBC Radio Scotland's John Beattie programme: "I'll give everything for Georgi because I get everything from him."

 Giorgi only speaks English and calls Scotland his real home.